zak-45/WLEDAudioSyncEssentia/README.md

 # WLEDAudioSyncEssentia

-Real-time audio analysis and genre classification using the [Essentia](https://essentia.upf.edu/) library.
-This tool captures audio, detects musical genres and moods, and sends the data via **OSC (Open Sound Control)**, allowing for synchronization with lighting systems like [WLED](https://kno.wled.ge/) (via an OSC bridge), visualizers like TouchDesigner, or other creative coding platforms.
+Real-time audio analysis and genre classification using the Essentia library.
+This tool captures audio, detects musical genres, moods, and other characteristics, and broadcasts the data via **OSC (Open Sound Control)**.

+This allows for synchronization with lighting systems (like WLED via an OSC bridge), visualizers (TouchDesigner, Resolume), or other creative coding platforms.

 ## Overview

 This project captures real-time audio input, analyzes it using Essentia's machine learning models (EffNet) to determine the musical genre, and broadcasts the results over the network.
+It includes smoothing logic to prevent jitter and supports auxiliary models for mood and instrumentation detection.

 ## Features

 *   **Real-time Audio Capture**: Listens to system audio or microphone input via PyAudio.
-*   **Deep Learning Analysis**: Uses Essentia's TensorFlow models for high-accuracy genre detection.
+*   **Deep Learning Analysis**: Uses Essentia's TensorFlow models for high-accuracy genre detection (Discogs 400).
 *   **Macro Genre Support**: Option to collapse specific subgenres (e.g., "Deep House") into broad categories (e.g., "Electronic").
 *   **Auxiliary Classifiers**: Optional analysis for:
     *   Danceability
     *   Mood (Happy, Sad, Relaxed)
     *   Instrumentation
     *   Musical Themes
-*   **OSC Output**: Broadcasts classification results over UDP to any OSC-compatible receiver.
+*   **OSC Output**: Broadcasts classification results, color mappings, and mood data over UDP.
+*   **Visual Debug Overlay**: Optional graphical window showing detected genre, mood colors, and energy.
 *   **Adaptive Smoothing**: Implements buffer logic to prevent rapid flickering between predictions.

 ## Prerequisites

 *   **Python 3.8+**
 *   **Essentia**: The audio analysis library with TensorFlow support.
-*   **OSC Receiver**: A target application (e.g., TouchDesigner, Resolume, or a custom WLED bridge) to receive the `/genre` messages.
+*   **OSC Receiver**: A target application to receive the OSC messages.

 ## Installation